 It is always advisable to calculate the population parameters under consideration rather than to estimate them.
 However, due to financial and time constraints, sampling is the optimum method for large populations.
 The most natural and appropriate estimator for any population parameter is the corresponding statistic.
 Thus, for estimating the population variance (S_y^2) of the main variable (Y), sample variance (s_y^2) is the most suitable estimator.
-In the literature, it is observed that although s_y^2 is unbiased for S_y^2 but it has a reasonably large sampling variance.
-Thus, one search for a more efficient estimator may be biased but have its sampling distribution closer to true

-S_y^2 that its MSE is less than the variance of sample variance.
+It is observed both theoretically and empirically in the literature that although s_y^2 is unbiased for S_y^2 but it has a reasonably large sampling variance.
+Thus one search for a more efficient estimator may be biased but have its sampling distribution closer to true S_y^2 that its MSE is less than the variance of sample variance.
 The search for a more efficient estimator is fulfilled through the use of auxiliary information provided by the auxiliary variable (X).
-The variable

-X has a high positive or negative correlation with the Y. Whenever the main variable and auxiliary variable have a positive correlation, then the ratio method is used for enhanced estimation of S_y^2 through ratio type estimators with one constraint that the regression line of Y on X goes through origin.
+The variable X has a high positive or negative correlation with the Y. Whenever the main variable and auxiliary variable have a positive correlation, then the ratio method is used for enhanced estimation of S_y^2 through ratio type estimators with one constraint that the regression line of Y on X goes through origin.
 On the other hand product method is used for enhanced estimation of S_y^2 by product type estimation when Y and X are negatively correlated with the condition that the regression line is passing through origin.
 In either case regression method of estimation is used for improved estimation of S_y^2 .
-In the present investigation, we are considering the case of positive correlation between Y and X, therefore, we are focusing on the ratio type estimators of S_y^2 positively correlated X and suggested the conventional ratio estimator of S{y^2} while Prasad and Singh (1990) worked on some elevated ratio estimators of S{y^2} and shown improvement over usual ratio estimator.
-Upadhyaya and Singh (1999) utilized the known auxiliary parameter and proposed a new ratio type estimator of S{y^2} and shown theoretical and empirical improvement over existing estimators.
+In the present investigation, we are considering the case of positive correlation between Y and X, therefore, we are focusing on the ratio type estimators of S_y^2 .